qchenevier/MBA_memoire/doc/reaction_micro.md

 Senior management needs to go beyond words, and in addition to leaning back and reviewing improvements in the core products, senior management needs to lean forward and work on growth initiatives for non-core products [@Karimi2015].

 Senior management support (SMS): It not only signals the importance of innovation to the organization but also helps innovative project teams clear the inevitable obstacles to success and harness senior management's wisdom to improve ideas.
 It supports activities for building an effective project coalition, developing and communicating a vision, and providing resources to support initiatives [@Karimi2015].

+**Envision the digital future for your firm**: Many digital transformation initiatives fail to capture all of the value available to them because their vision is not transformative [@Westerman2011].

+**Lead the change from the top:** Top-level vision rarely translates to local-level action unless reinforced through top-down communication and governance.
+Consistent engagement, backed with appropriate coordination, KPIs, and incentives, make the difficult process of transformation possible [@Westerman2011].

+**Ambition setting:** Once an organization has defined its transformative vision, leaders must translate that vision into a set of ambitions and targets that signal to executives and employees "what good looks like" [@Westerman2011].

+#### Investment decision

+**Invest in digital initiatives and skills:** Transformation does not happen without investment.
+Business case may not be completely clear.
+It may be a series of low risk experiments.
+It often becomes a strategic bet that only senior executives can make.
+Digital transformation requires understanding the need for investment, managing risk, and making the changes necessary to capitalize on the change [@Westerman2011].

+- **Unclear business case:** "We're still looking at value and cost.
+For some folks, the most cost-effective technology is still the desktop."
+Some initiatives can be justified in the traditional way, through quantified economic business cases.
+Other investments are truly bet-your-company, do-or-die propositions.
+Firms facing a burning platform often make large changes without a strict financial business case.
+As with many innovations, digital transformation investments often have unclear business cases.
+Experiments are often funded "below the radar".
+Other initiatives are funded as strategic foundation investments.
+These investments rarely go through the rigor of developing a quantified business case, but rather are undertaken as strategic bets.
+When enabling larger transformations, executives often use a combination of approaches over time.
+Analytics is an interesting example: analytics either generate a better risk/return profile or they don't.
+However, firms often require an investment in infrastructure (integrating data, buying tools or hiring expertise) before they can start to conduct more measurable analytics-based experiments.
+The real value of digital transformation comes not from the initial investment, but from continuously re-envisioning how capabilities can be extended with digital technology to increase revenue, cut costs or gain other benefits [@Westerman2011].

+- **Lack of impetus:** Impetus often starts at the very top of the firm.
+Skepticism can result in bureaucratic investment processes that prevent the firm from engaging in useful digitally enabled experiments and business changes.
+"We've always been fairly slow in adopting technology because we more or less have the ambition of not being first, but we have become even slower at the same time that technology development has been speeding up."
+If the company is not experiencing pain, the perceived risk of change may outweigh the potential benefits in the minds of many executives [@Westerman2011].

 #### Small & independent units to experiment